codingforentrepreneurs/Coding-with-Kafka/guides/terraform.md

 ```bash
 terraform plan
 ```
-> Once again, if you are one directory up and the Terraform module is in `devops/main.tf`, you can run `terraform plan -chdir=devops`
+> Once again, if you are one directory up and the Terraform module is in `devops/main.tf`, you can run `terraform -chdir=devops plan`

 ### `terraform apply`